threeturn/LazyMac/README.md

 # Lazy Mac

+Life is too short to spend time installing tools

 ## Getting started

 This project is meant to transform your brand new macbook in a full fledged developer workstation with the useful tools and sensible default so you don't need to do a tedious setup on your own.